We serve parents of children with disabilities aged birth to 21 enrolled in Charles County Public Schools.

 - The Charles County Autism & Developmental Disabilities Parent Support Group

 At the Charles County Parent Center, we have a lending library of books on a variety of topics.
-Click here to see our inventory listed on a living document.
 If you would like to borrow any of these resources, please contact us, and we can arrange a pick up.

 The Charles County Special Education Citizens Advisory Committee (SECAC) needs parent and community participation.
 This group enables the Director of Special Education to seek meaningful input from parents, community partners, service providers, and school administrators on local issues relative to the provision of a free and appropriate public education and the achievement of students with disabilities.